leonardo-nobrega/trivial-records/README.md

 # Trivial Records

-A tiny library to parse text containing lists of records.
+A tiny library to parse and generate text containing lists of records.

 ## Why not just JSON?